aaronfc/unnamed-rts/docs/tasks.md

 - [ ] 🐛 villager-icon key already in use - Fix: Move all images loading to a booting scene
 - [ ] Study alternatives to accessing Scene's data directly from, for example, GameOverSceen.
 Scene Registry?
 - [ ] Keep score leader board or similar
-- [ ] Look into a proper Events manager.
-We need a way to remove all the listener for a given entity.
 - [ ] 💡 Make the "Next wave coming in 10 seconds" update the message every second @Chris2A
 - [ ] Villager refactor: Extract status to Tasks
 - [ ] Randomly generate map. - Main building position and resources. - Document that in the [game document][1].